mirageglobe/butlerfox/README.md

 Samurai (kanji 武士 meaning Warrior To serve) provides a simple interface to control server for administrators.
 Samurai also runs in ninja (kanji 忍者 To shoulder responsibility) mode which is silent execution of commands.

 Samurai installs and setups the basic applications / packages for a ubuntu-based system.
 Ideally you should use it to deploy on a vanilla ubuntu machine (Recommended 12.04 LTS 64bit).
-Samurai consists of a samurai.py file which is an interactive installer and a ninja.sh which is a full install script.
+Samurai consists of a minisamurai.py and samurai.py file which are both interactive installers.
 Samurai reports on every action take and confirms; whereas ninja is samurai's non-interactive mode and just executes all the commands in one silent go.

 In summary, this application primarily acts as a low memory toolkit, drastically reduces learning curve and makes things quicker.
 Feel free to add and improve this; by making it more efficient.